Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 You're just Hillary Clinton citizen representative.

-Mark Stein for Russia, a new survey shows that uh less than a third of Germans enjoy sex.
+Mark Stein for Rush, a new survey shows that less than a third of Germans enjoy sex.

-This is I less only less than a German a third of Germans enjoy sex.
+This is less only less than a third of Germans enjoy sex.

-I don't know whether that's all that New Year's Eve cologne gang rape or whatever that has uh just got an out of hand, but uh Angela Merkel turns out she wrecks everything.
+I don't know whether that's all that New Year's Eve Cologne gang rape or whatever that has just gotten out of hand, but Angela Merkel turns out she wrecks everything.

-Uh fewer than one third of the population of Germany enjoys sex.
+Fewer than one-third of the population of Germany enjoys sex.